olekuz/tyk-docs/tyk-docs/content/configure/tyk-pump-configuration.md

 `call_timeout` - This is the timeout (in milliseconds) for RPC calls.

 `rpc_pool_size` - This is maximum number of connections to MDCB.

+`track_all_paths` - Set this field to `true` to enable tracking analytics for all paths without the need for a plugin.

 #### Prometheus Config